Karol-2/Jurrassic_Run/README.md

 # A note from the creator

-> Hi!
+>Hi!
 Thanks for looking out here.
 This is my first gamdev project.
 I spend countless hours working on it.
-I know it propably has many bugs or stuff that doesnt work 100% as it should.
-Please be understaing.
+I know it probably has many bugs or stuff that doesn't work 100% as it should.
+Please be understanding.
 I hope you’ll like my game 😊
 >